 _

-Dune bashing is a very popular sport in Qatar, with guaranteed thrills!
-As for me, being prone to motion sickness (this was the occasion to test a natural solution for nausea, which I will talk about in more detail in another article), I was very afraid of the result, but in fact, I really loved this little excursion in the dunes, especially since I was in the front of the car (a prime seat that I recommend).
+Dune bashing is a very popular sport in Qatar, with thrills guaranteed!
+As for me, being prone to motion sickness (which was actually the opportunity to test a natural solution against nausea that I will talk to you about at greater length in another article), I was very afraid of the result, but I actually really loved this little excursion in the dunes, especially since I was in the front of the car (a prime spot that I recommend).

-It is also the occasion to discover the Inland Sea (Khor Al-Adaid), a magnificent natural site listed as a UNESCO World Heritage site, where water and desert sand meet in an improbable way—a unique combination in the world—and to travel to the border with Saudi Arabia.
+It’s also an opportunity to discover the Inland Sea (Khor Al-Adaid), a magnificent natural site listed as a UNESCO World Heritage site, where water and desert sand meet in an improbable way, a unique combination in the world, and to travel to the border with Saudi Arabia.

-The safari also includes a short meal stop at the QIA Camp, facing the sea—the perfect place to enjoy a swim in the inland sea.
+The safari also includes a small rest stop at the QIA Camp, facing the sea, a perfect place to enjoy a swim in the inland sea.

 The Qatar Airways experience

-The national airline connects Doha (whose new Hamad International airport was built in 2014) to more than 130 destinations worldwide, which makes Qatar one of the most important stopovers between Europe and Asia.
-Taking a flight with Qatar Airways was already in my imagination a trip in itself, and I wasn’t wrong.
+The national airline connects Doha (where the new Hamad International airport was built in 2014) to over 170 destinations worldwide, making Qatar one of the most important stopover points between Europe and Asia.
+In my imagination, flying with Qatar Airways was already a trip in itself, and I wasn’t wrong.

 In Eco mode:

-Economy class on its own is the equivalent of a business class on other airlines, and comfort as well as high-end service are the watchwords of the brand.
+Economy class is, in itself, the equivalent of business class on other airlines, and comfort as well as high-end hospitality are the brand’s watchwords.

-The pros: USB port to charge electronic devices, screen in front of each seat, continuous meal and drink services during the flight.
+The pros: USB port to charge your electronic devices, a screen in front of every seat, and meal and drink service throughout the flight.
 The journey is pleasant.

 In Business mode:

-On the way back, we were lucky enough to be upgraded and to discover the business class of the A380 from Qatar Airways, clearly the biggest plane I’ve traveled in so far, with its 2 floors!
-You immediately enter another universe.
-Traveling in these conditions is an experience incomparable to what I had lived before.
-It is the ultimate luxury, or almost, and the problem is that when you have tasted that, it’s hard to go back to economy classes… but hey, it will have to be, as it’s still very far from my travel budget…
+On the way back, we were lucky enough to be upgraded and to discover the business class of the Qatar Airways A380, clearly the biggest plane I have traveled on so far, with its 2 decks!
+You instantly enter another world.
+Traveling in these conditions is an unparalleled experience compared to what I had lived through before.
+It is ultimate luxury, or almost, and the problem is that once you’ve tasted that, it’s hard to go back to economy… but hey, you have to, it’s still way out of my travel budget…

-The advantages: extra comfort with plenty of space, the possibility of lying completely flat and therefore sleeping almost like in a bed, an open bar open throughout the flight, a menu with a vast and delicious choice of dishes and drinks (no extra charge, of course), there is never a queue for the toilets, and when you are a girl, it matters, service as attentive as in a palace, small gifts (toiletry kit, blanket, pillow, etc.).
+The advantages: extra comfort with lots of space, the possibility to lie down completely and therefore sleep almost as if in a bed, an open bar available throughout the flight, a menu with a vast and delicious choice of dishes and drinks (without extra charge, obviously), there is never a queue for the toilets and when you’re a girl, that counts, service with great care worthy of a palace, little gifts (toiletry kit, blanket, pillow, etc.).

 _

-When you are a woman, going to Qatar (especially when it starts to get hot) and packing a suitcase adapted to the climate and customs can quickly become a real puzzle (or a Qatari one, we should invent a new expression)…
+When you are a woman, traveling to Qatar (especially when it starts to get hot) and packing a suitcase that is appropriate for both the climate and the local customs can quickly become a real headache…

-How to survive the high temperature while remaining correct toward the local population?
-Looking at my dressing room, I quickly felt like a libertine, unable to pull out a summer outfit that wasn’t short on the bottom or bare on the top… In short, I spent several hours trying on outfits to select a few decent ones, which actually came from a distant past as a hippie teenager…
+How to survive the high temperatures while remaining respectful towards the local population.
+Looking at my wardrobe, I quickly felt like a loose woman, incapable of pulling out a summer outfit that wasn’t short on the bottom or revealing on top… In short, I spent several hours trying on clothes to select a few decent outfits, which actually came more from my distant past as a hippie teenager…

-In the end, I went through a lot of trouble for nothing, because at the risk of disappointing some, my fears were unfounded.
-Yes, you can walk around Doha with bare shoulders and even a skirt without anyone bothering you or giving you pointed looks.
-Of course, you shouldn’t go out in a bikini on the street, but I think that even in Paris, you wouldn’t do that, so there you go… So my only advice would be to take a shawl and a sweater to cover up, but that’s essentially because of the strong air conditioning, which is omnipresent in all buildings in the country.
+In the end, I went to a lot of trouble for nothing, because at the risk of disappointing some, my fears were unfounded.
+Yes, you can walk around Doha with bare shoulders and even a skirt without anyone bothering you or giving you intense stares.
+Of course, you shouldn’t go out into the street in a bikini, but I think you wouldn’t do that in Paris either, so there you go… So my only advice would be to bring a shawl and a sweater to cover up, but that’s essentially because of the strong air conditioning, which is omnipresent in all the country’s buildings.

 _